abrookins/andrewbrookins.com/_posts/2017-06-04-can-you-write-code-on-an-ipad.md

 categories:
   - Technology
 ---
+> The merit in all things consists in the difficulty.
+>
+> -- Aramis

 This is a story about how I experimented with using an iPad Air 2 to write code, what worked and what didn't, and where I ended up.

 ## Why?

 Why did I head down this ludicrous path?
 That's a long story.
 You can read it at [My Ideal Software Development Environment](/tech/my-ideal-software-development-environment/).

 ## The Experiment: an iPad Air 2